The Board Game Design Course

 Can you make a game with these components that you can play on a tabletop without any board?

-Could you play this game without a table at all (this could be a whole separate challenge you set for yourself as well)?
+Could you play this game without a table at all?
+This could be a whole separate challenge you set for yourself as well.

-Since you can’t use cards, tiles, or board, you’re almost guaranteed to come up with something unique.
+Since you can’t use cards, tiles, or a board, you’re almost guaranteed to come up with something unique.

 Mint Tin Challenge